 Nanasaheb, Ramchandra, Raghunath and Janardhan

 After the death of Shivaji Maharaj, who was the founder of Swarajya.
 Sambhaji Maharaj actively carried out its campaigns.
-But after his 9 years of the short reign.
-There was no stable authority who could govern in the right way.
+However, after his short 9-year reign, there was no stable authority who could govern in the right way.

 After Sambhaji Raje, Rajaram Maharaj became Chhatrapati.
 But when he came to the throne, he also died too early.